- No leasing information is available at this time.

 Jamboree’s Huntington Beach Seniors (the current working name) at 18431 Beach Blvd will be affordable housing for seniors, some of Huntington Beach’s most vulnerable residents.
-In partnership with the City of Huntington Beach, the County of Orange, and the California Department of Housing and Community Development (HCD), Jamboree’s joint venture with USA Properties Fund on the new construction project will feature 42 apartments of permanent housing with services for both low-income and formerly homeless seniors.
+In partnership with the City of Huntington Beach, the County of Orange, and the California Department of Housing and Community Development (HCD), Jamboree’s joint venture with USA Properties Fund on the new construction project will feature 43 apartments of permanent housing with services for both low-income and formerly homeless seniors.

-Jamboree’s development at 18431 Beach Boulevard is not a shelter.
-Unlike homeless shelters, residents in permanent supportive housing do not have to leave their apartment every day and return at night nor do they have to move out after a brief stay.
+Jamboree’s Huntington Beach Seniors development at 18431 Beach Boulevard is not a shelter.
+Unlike homeless shelters, residents in Permanent Supportive Housing do not have to leave their apartment every day and return at night nor do they have to move out after a brief stay.

 Individuals must qualify for this specific housing and are referred to the property from the Orange County Health Care Agency.
-Once residents sign an apartment lease, they may remain in their apartment long-term or as long as they follow the community rules.
+Once residents sign an apartment lease, they may remain in their apartment long-term if they follow the community rules.
 A preference will be given for Huntington Beach residents who qualify – both low-income seniors and those seniors who are coming from homelessness or at risk of becoming homeless.
 There will be no onsite intake center for those experiencing homelessness and no walk-in services will be available.

-The supportive housing Jamboree proposes at 18431 Beach Boulevard combines affordable housing with onsite services for seniors with disabilities and a history of homelessness.
+The supportive housing at Huntington Beach Seniors combines affordable housing with onsite services for seniors with disabilities and a history of homelessness.
 This type of housing enhances the quality of life for the entire neighborhood by bringing neighbors from homelessness into housing with onsite access to trained professionals who can provide services and support – including case management, life skills education, and opportunities for social connectedness and meaningful activities.
 The goal is long-term housing stability to keep these seniors active, stable, and thriving in their local neighborhood.